Burnett Transit Center

 The Burnett Transit Center is an elevated light rail station on the METRORail Red Line in Houston, Texas, United States.
 It was built as part of the North/Red Line Extension, and opened on December 21, 2013.

-It has three tracks accessed by two island platforms, one for each direction.
+It has three tracks accessed by two island platforms, one for each direction (the Spanish solution).
 The center track is used by northbound trains short-turning to return southbound.
 These trains unload passengers onto the eastern (northbound) platform, and load passengers from the western (southbound) platform.

 The station features a six-bay bus terminal and a "Kiss and Ride" facility at ground level.

 The station is located above the intersection of North Main Street and Burnett Street, which was once proposed for a multimodal transit hub prior to 2011.